-We are happy to be sponsoring OS Feels and have a free ticket to give away!
+We are happy to be sponsoring OS Feels and at least one of you reading this will be happy as well, because we have a free ticket to give away!

-Open Source & Feelings is a conference about the intersection between software and the humanities, and how people engage with the communities one is part of.
-It is about developing strategies, skills, and working as a community.
-OS Feels will take place on Friday and Saturday, October 2nd and 3rd in Seattle.
+Open Source & Feelings is a conference about the intersection between software and the humanities, and how people engage with their communities.
+It is about developing strategies, skills, and working together as a community.
+OS Feels will take place on Friday and Saturday, October 2-3 in Seattle.
 So it is exactly one week away!

-The conference's talks center around how to work together in a team, communication, empathy, productivity and more.
-There are definitely interesting topics there that should attract developers from all programming languages.
+The talks at OS Feels center around how to work together in a team, communication, empathy, productivity, and much more.
+There are definitely interesting topics that should attract developers from all programming languages.
 To read about the full schedule, please head over to the OS Feels website.

 Transloadit Open Source